DudbridgeLab/multipred/README.md

 # multipred
-Calculates measures of accuracy for risk predictors of multiple outcomes
+Calculates measures of accuracy for risk predictors of multiple outcomes.

 To install within R, devtools::install_github("DudbridgeLab/multipred").